WVURAIL/dspira/_posts/2020-07-26-HornOperation_Calibration.md

    3. Select the `Time Integration` to `Long Integration`.

-   4. Watch the spectrum displayed.
-You may need to change the `ymax` value so that all of the signal is visible on the graph.
-Wait for the graph to settle to a steady display.
-Then switch the `Spectrum Display` to `Cold Calibration`.
-DO NOT MOVE THE TELESCOPE UNTIL THE SPECTRUM DISPLAYED HAS BEEN CHANGED TO `Cold calibration`.
+   4. Adjust `ymax` if needed to see the spectrum.
+Wait for the display to settle.

-   5. Switch the display to `Cold Calibration` and the integration to `Short Integration`.
+   5. Switch to `Cold Calibration` before moving the telescope.
+This preserves the hot reference.
+Then select `Short Integration`.

    6. Point the telescope at open sky.
 Keep redirecting it until you find sky without a hydrogen peak near 1420.4 MHz.
 After doing so, switch to `Long Integration`.

-   7. Wait for the graph to settle to a steady display.
-Then switch the `Spectrum Display` to `Spectrum with Calibration`.
-DO NOT MOVE THE TELESCOPE UNTIL THE SPECTRUM DISPLAYED HAS BEEN CHANGED TO `Spectrum with calibration`.

-   8. The spectrometer is now calibrated, and the graph should now be showing only signals from the galaxy.
+   7. Wait for the display to settle.
+Switch to `Spectrum with Calibration` before moving the telescope.
+This preserves the cold reference.

+   8. The display now applies both references.
+Inspect the baseline and hydrogen line before collecting observations.

+`Hot Calibration` and `Cold Calibration` continuously replace their respective references while selected.
+`Spectrum with Calibration` uses those saved references without replacing them.

 ## Some More Things to Note: